-Your first task is to get to Winnipeg, Manitoba, Canada.
+Your first task is to get to Churchill, Manitoba, Canada.

 Churchill is not only the polar bear capital of the world, but a beluga whale hot-spot.